BruceBayne/Friday.NET/README.md

 Useful in network applications with custom protocol messages, when they must be routed to specific processors

-Single input, one or more outputs
+i.e.  Single input, one or more outputs
 ---